 Perhaps it’s new technology keeping our children occupied or maybe it’s because more parents are working full time, but at VisAbility we’re experiencing a decline in sporting participation.

 It’s part of a national trend and one we’re trying to reverse.
-According to research, one in every two Australian girls are quitting sport by the age of 15.
+According to research (link opens in new window), one in every two Australian girls are quitting sport by the age of 15.

 We want to encourage greater sporting participation among children and adults and so a steering group has been set up.
-Ryan Honschooten, Youth Support Officer says they want to revitalise sport among the low vision and blind community.
+Ryan Honschooten, from our Youth Services Team says they want to revitalise sport among the low vision and blind community.